amirgamil/flora/README.md

 ## Instructions
 1. Create `models` and `corpus` folder
 2. Add location of inverted index and data you want to pull from [here](https://github.com/amirgamil/flora/blob/master/pkg/flora/backend.go#L40-L43)
-    i.
-Note refer to [how](https://github.com/amirgamil/apollo#data-schema) Apollo stores the inverted index and records if you'd like to add your own data
+    - Note refer to [how](https://github.com/amirgamil/apollo#data-schema) Apollo stores the inverted index and records if you'd like to add your own data
 3. Download the pre-trained word embeddings from [FastText](https://fasttext.cc/docs/en/english-vectors.html) and put them in the models folder
 4. Start the server with `go run cmd/flora.go`
 5. The web server should be running on `127.0.0.1:8992` and a `recordVectors.json` should have been created containing the document vectors of all of the data/records from the database